-With 10 to 12 million members, Roma are the biggest ethnic minority in Europe.
-A relevant reason for their permanent discrimination is their low education level.
-Due to that the disadvantages are especially obvious in the education sector.
-A real segregation exists.
-Of course, actual education deficits, discrimination, prejudices and clichés of the majority population as well as missing motivation, self-chosen isolation and the lack of self-knowledge of Roma are responsible for their limited access to education and employment.
+With 10 to 12 million members, Roma constitute the largest ethnic minority in Europe.
+A reason related to their long-standing discrimination is their low education level which leads to a contemporary segregation.
+In addition, actual education deficits, discrimination, prejudices and clichés as well as missing motivation, self-chosen isolation and the lack of self-knowledge of Roma are also responsible for their limited access to education and employment.

-ROMINKO project enables the target group in all partner countries for the first time to give a clear image of their personality and to recognise and assess existing strengths and weaknesses clearly.
-Based on this, they can plan a realistic future, check education and employment plans and build up motivations in order to face requirements of the education and labour market due to their strengths.
-Educational institutions, labour administrations, NGO and employers are familiar with the target group Roma and receive through the project appropriate instruments, methods and practices to involve Roma as learners, apprentices, job seekers, employees and partners and to make their participation in education and employment possible.
+For the first time, the ROMINKO project enables the target group in all partner countries to provide a clear image of their personality, assess and recognize and existing strengths and weaknesses, so they can plan a realistic future, consider education and employment plans and get motivated to face education and labour market requirements.
+Educational institutions, labour administrations, NGO and employers, already familiar with Roma, receive through the project appropriate tools, methods and practices to involve Roma as learners, apprentices, job seekers, employees and partners and to make possible their participation in education and employment.